Pytest With Eric

 Read more »

 Running tests with Pytest is straightforward for simple programs.
-However, things get a bit tricky when your program relies on pre-setup tasks like initializing variables or declaring classes.
+However, things get a bit tricky when your program relies on pre-setup tasks like database initlializations, external network calls, or complex objects.

-While these tasks are a breeze when you run the program as usual, handling them in your tests may seem less intuitive.
+While these tasks are a simple, handling them in your tests may seem less intuitive.
 So, how can you tackle this challenge in your testing process?

 Read more »